What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 They were getting checks.

-In New York State, they were getting a check from New York State, plus that they were making like 30 grand a year for sitting at home for for a year or two.
+In New York State, they were getting a check from New York State, plus that they were making like 30 grand a year for sitting at home for a year or two.

-And I mean, and then you've got all the unionization.
+And then you've got all the unionization.

-I mean, look uh look at these Starbuck baristas.
+I mean, look at these Starbucks baristas.

 Hey, that's right.

-First place, you're tired.
+Third place, you're fired.

 You're fired.

-Oh, Alec Baldwin, what a champion.
+Oh, Alex Baldwin, what a champion.

 What an American hero.

-Oh, well, I mean, you know, he can he's he's a killer.
+Oh, well, I mean, you know, he can, he's, he's a killer.

 He's a killer.

-So my theory about the ESG stuff, and just for the sake of the audience, ESG stands for environmental sustainability and governance, and it's what I believe to be an intentionally obscure parameter by which major banking institutions determine who is worthy of investment, right?
+And it's what I believe to be an intentionally obscure parameter by which major banking institutions determine who is worthy of investment, right?

-It's usually done with like panelists, and it's sort of like a whimsical, it's almost like a beauty pageant where like people just hold up a card like you know, 10 or 8 or whatever, like the Olympics.
+And it's sort of like a whimsical, it's almost like a beauty pageant where like people just hold up a card, like, you know, 10 or 8 or whatever, like the Olympics.

-And so in my opinion, it seems to me like the ESG narrative is a front for basically this mechanism that these institutions can use to determine who gets investment or who doesn't on a global scale at just the whim of whoever's in charge of putting together the panels and the entities that that provide these ESG scores.
+And so, in my opinion, it seems to me like the ESG narrative is a front for basically this mechanism that these institutions can use to determine who gets investment or who doesn't on a global scale at just the whim of whoever's in charge of putting together the panels and the entities that provide these ESG scores.

-Because he's catalyzing freedom of speech on the internet and I don't want Elon Musk to have any access to any capital for his Tesla factories because I want him to suffer and because I want him to be rendered powerless, then if I have this ESG mechanism that all these global or major centralized banking institutions have agreed to abide by, we can just simply give Tesla an unsatisfactory ESG score, which renders them disqualified from any sort of finance, right?
+then if I have this ESG mechanism that all these global or major centralized banking institutions have agreed to abide by, we can just simply give Tesla an unsatisfactory ESG score, which renders them disqualified from any sort of finance, right?

 So we're not going to loan you the $100 million for your new Tesla factory or whatever, even though we know that you're going to make a killing and we're going to get our money back because you didn't meet our ESG requirements.